rjsalamanca/javascript_exercises/README.md

     Created a SEMI functional calculator.
 The objective of this exercise was to manipulate the DOM and get a better understanding of how to use HTML and Javascript

+## Day 19 - Calculator Work Continuation

+    Continued to work on the caluator thats in the day 18 folder.